denten-courses/intro-lang-comp/README.md

 ## Course Description

 How would you teach a computer to read a novel?
-In answering this question over the course of a summer semester, we will have to get down to the pixel---and then work our way up to larger units comprising language: words, sentences, paragraphs, stories, and story collections.
-Along the way, students will be introduced to basic concepts in linguistics and formal analysis, by using simple computational tools, available on any computer.
+In answering this question over the course of a summer semester, we will have to get down to the letter---and then work our way up to larger units comprising written language: words, sentences, paragraphs, stories, and story collections.
+Along the way, students will be introduced to basic concepts in linguistics and formal literary analysis, by using simple computational tools.
 These building blocks will help us become better close---closest possible---readers of texts, but also to perceive patterns and structures at scale, visible across long-distances, in archival time and space.
 No prior experience is necessary to participate: the only course requirement is interest in language, history, and technology.